 - If you turn on your faucets and nothing comes out, leave the faucets turned on and call a plumber.

 - If your house or basement is flooding, turn off the water valve and immediately call 911.
+Once the danger is sorted you can get someone like ServiceMaster of Lake Shore to repair any water damage.

 - Do not touch or use electrical appliances in areas of standing water due to electrocution concerns.